-The Company was incorporated in Bermuda on 10 October 1991.
+The Company was incorporated in Bermuda on 11 April 2005.
 The address of its registered office is Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda and its principal office is 23/F., The Toy House, 100 Canton Road, Tsimshatsui, Kowloon, Hong Kong.
 The Company's shares are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+The ultimate holding company of the Company is Playmates Holdings Limited ("PHL"), which is incorporated in Bermuda.
+The immediate holding company of the Company is PIL Toys Limited, a company incorporated in the British Virgin Islands.

-The principal activity of the Company is investment holding and the principal activities of its subsidiaries are set out in note 17 to the financial statements.
+The principal activity of the Company is investment holding and the principal activities of its subsidiaries are set out in note 16 to the financial statements.